Meet Our Survivors: Joseph Campione

 “We knew that radiation was a necessity,” Meghan said.
 “But we were concerned because he was so small and the area they had to radiate would be large.
-We didn’t know how that would impact other functions.”
+We didn’t know how that would impact his body.”

 Joseph’s oncologist suggested proton therapy as a viable treatment option.
 As he researched, Chris learned about proton therapy and its ability to precisely target and treat tumors near or within sensitive organs while limiting radiation exposure to healthy tissues.
 This is vital in children whose bodies are still growing and developing.

-Joseph was only 8 months old when he began treatment, making him the youngest patient to receive proton therapy treatment at the MD Anderson Proton Therapy Center at that time.
+The family chose the MD Anderson Proton Therapy for Joseph’s treatment.
+He was only 8 months old when he began underwent daily proton therapy sessions, making him the youngest patient to receive treatment at the center at that time.

-“In general, we want to avoid radiation treatment for very young babies because of the potential damage and long-term effects it can cause, but Joseph’s case, there was really no other option,” explains Dr. Anita Mahajan, medical director of the Proton Therapy Center and director of Clinical Pediatric Radiation Oncology at MD Anderson.
-“With proton therapy, we are able to target the treatment directly to cancerous cells and limit exposure to surrounding, developing areas – critical when treating children, especially babies like Joseph, with radiation.”
+“In general, we want to avoid radiation treatment for very young babies because of the potential damage and long-term effects it can cause, but Joseph’s case, there was really no other option,” explains Dr. Anita Mahajan, professor of Radiation Oncology.

 The Campiones trusted the hospital’s reputation as a leader in cancer treatment and care, and they were comforted by how well Joseph endured his treatment.